mcbeet/beet/docs/overview.md

 demo_namespace.functions
 ```

-### Namespaced file identifiers
+### Resource locations

 The object hierarchy is a 1-to-1 representation that lets you work with data packs as pure Python objects.
 However, it can be a bit tedious to navigate depending on what you're trying to do.
-Most of the time, it's easier to reason about files in the data pack with their namespaced identifiers, to reflect the way we interact with them in-game.
+Most of the time, it's easier to reason about files in the data pack with their namespaced location, to reflect the way we interact with them in-game.

 Data pack objects let you access files in a single lookup with proxies that expose a namespaced view of all the files of a specific type over all the namespaces in the data pack.